 Winter has yet to officially arrive, but cold temperatures and snow in some parts of the U.S. tell us clearly that it’s coming.
 Now is the time to double-check various aspects of your farm operation so your animals can handle whatever the season throws at them.
-Here are some things to consider as your winterize your barn as well as pastures and lots for your herd.
+Here are some things to consider as your winterize your barn as well as pastures and farm lots for your livestock.

 1. Know Your Need for Feed

 In most parts of the U.S., access to pasture diminishes greatly in the winter, but grazing animals still need roughage for a vast majority of their diet.
 Check your hay stores.
 Do you have enough?
 If you don’t have the space to store enough until spring, do you have a reliable supplier for the middle of winter?
 A corollary to this is to make sure you’re storing hay properly: A dry, well-ventilated area is key, and easy accessibility is a plus.
 If this is the first winter for your animals, you might wonder how much hay they really need.
 A general rule horses: An average adult horse eats approximately 2 percent of its body weight in hay per day—so 20 pounds of hay per day for a 1,000-pound horse.
 This is also a decent guideline for cattle as well.
 Keep in mind that intake varies somewhat depending on the quality of the roughage.
 For more accurate calculations, consider getting your hay analyzed and talk to your local agricultural extension agent.